duanjunhyq/sequdas/README.md

 You must provide a configuration file on both Data manager and Data analyzer.

-Here is an example for Data manager:
+Here is an example for Data Manager:

 ```
 [basic]